ryu0886/WTH_202311/README.md

 ## POC

-The POC [website](https://35.203.182.93/sample) can only last for two months.
+The POC [website](https://35.203.182.93/sample) can only last for two months and can support very limited [rules](https://github.com/ryu0886/cloudscan/blob/main/core/analysis.py#L108)

-The interface is simple one which only support the file upload.
+The interface is simple one which supports the file upload.

 <br>
 <table>